stfurkan/pancovid19/README.md

 * Total data for all countries and daily data for every country can be exported as CSV
 * Charts
 * Map
+* Supports Turkish and English languages (based on browser language)

 ## Built With